chase-miller/Autofac.Extras.IdentityServer3/README.md

 2. Gets the autofac scope associated with the current IOwinContext using the `IOwinContext.GetAutofacLifetimeScope()` extension method.
 3. Resolves the requested service using a `Resolve` method off the lifetime scope.
 E.g. `scope.Resolve<T>()`.

-This may add a bit of overhead when processing a request but should be negligible (example statistics are welcomed :-)).

 Autofac lifetime scopes are matched up with factory scopes as follows: